• Skip to primary navigation

 Protein Hot Chocolate Ingredients & Tested Substitutions

 • Milk: The great thing about this hot cocoa recipe is that you can use your favorite milk of choice.
-I prefer to use unsweetened almond milk, but you can also use whole milk, skim milk with a splash of heavy cream, coconut milk, or any of your favorite nut milks.
+I prefer to use unsweetened almond milk to keep it dairy free, but you can also use whole milk, skim milk with a splash of heavy cream, coconut milk, or any of your favorite nut milks.

-• Chocolate Protein Powder: I like to use beef isolate protein powder, but you can use chocolate whey protein powder, chocolate collagen peptides, or your favorite vegan protein powder.
-You can also use vanilla protein powder & add a few additional tablespoons of cocoa powder if that’s all you have on hand.
-Please see instructions for notes on preparing using whey protein powder.
+• Chocolate Protein Powder: I like to use Equip Foods grass fed beef isolate protein powder (you can read more about it here in this protein powder post).
+Alternatively, you can use chocolate collagen peptides, or your favorite vegan protein powder.
+You can also use vanilla protein powder & add a few additional tablespoons of cocoa powder if that's all you have on hand.
+I do not recommend using whey protein powder as it is very thick.

 • Vanilla Extract: Use a high quality vanilla extract for best results.